 A Note of Hope

-I’ve walked alongside many families in moments of fear, heartbreak, and hesitation, and I’ve witnessed incredible change.
+I’ve walked alongside many families and I’ve witnessed incredible change.
 I’ve seen the person who "would never accept help" walk into treatment.
 I’ve seen fractured families take the first steps toward healing.
 And I’ve seen hope return where it once felt lost.
+Change begins with one step.

 Viktor Frankl